Artwork Pricing Guide – Art and Money Part 1

-Prints would then tend to vary between £30 – £50 depending on sizing options.
-Remember, to make good prints, your photographs will need to be perfect!
-We wrote an article about how to photograph your work effectively – read it here.
+Prints would then tend to vary between £30 and £50 depending on sizing options.
+Remember: To make good prints, your photographs will need to be perfect!
+See our article on how to photograph your work effectively.

 Finally, it’s good to know these pricing breakdowns by heart.
 It will make you more confident when explaining the costs of your work to potential buyers, who might not know the process behind pricing artworks.

 2. How do you know if your price is too low or too high?

 - A great way to work this out is to look at other artists selling similar work to you, at a similar career level, and work out whether they’re successful.
 Browsing ArtWeb.com is a good place to start!

 - Another good idea is to think about how much you would be prepared to pay for a piece of artwork.

 Believe it or not, people like to be asked for advice!
 As a photographer, when I was starting out, I nervously phoned up a high-profile photographic gallery for some advice on how to price my work.
 To my amazement and surprise, they were incredibly helpful and gave me some very useful tips!
 So it’s worth plucking up the courage and phoning some relevant galleries, or any contacts you have.
 Even if you think your question sounds silly, if you don’t know the answer, anything will be useful.
 The worst thing that can happen is that they say they don’t have time, but what does it matter!?